LCR-ADS-Lab/TAALES-doc/docs/13_word range/README.md

 ---

 #### to-do-list
-- Find/update all the references on this page. (alphabetical order)
+- Find/update all the references on this page. (alphabetical order) >>> Zeinab: please check this!
 - Can you double check whether TP refers to top proportion or type frequency?